ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## TIPS Terminology {#terminology}

-This document uses the following terms:
+In addition to the terms defined in {{RFC7285}}, this document uses the following terms:

 Transport Information Publication Service (TIPS):
 : Is a new type of ALTO service, as specified in this document, to enable a